silvioturati/silvioturati/README.md

 - 👋 Hi, I’m @silvioturati
 - 👀 I’m interested in softwares and finances
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on anything where I could help
+- 💞️ I’m looking to collaborate on anything I could help
 - 📫 How to reach me: silvioturati@gmail.com

 <!---